Chemistry with Environmental & Sustainable Chemistry

 International Study Opportunities

-Students have spent time studying at the following universities:
+Students may apply to spend time studying at the following universities:

 • University of Lund, Sweden